Skip to main content

 It is possible to use --docker-run with a daemon running on your host, which is the default behavior of Telepresence.

-However, it isn't recommended since you'll be in a hybrid mode: while your intercept runs in a container, the daemon will modify the host network, and if remote mounts are desired, they may require extra software.
+However, it isn't recommended since you'll be in a hybrid mode: while your handler runs in a container, the daemon will modify the host network, and if remote mounts are desired, they may require extra software.

 The ability to use this special combination is retained for backward compatibility reasons.
 It might be removed in a future release of Telepresence.